-Louis Wu has nearly two decades of experience in commercializing technological innovation for start-up ventures, research institutions, and established industry leaders.
+Louis Wu has over two decades of experience in commercializing technological innovation for start-up ventures, research institutions, and established industry leaders.

 Louis has a broad base of technical knowledge.
 Prior to working as a patent practitioner, Louis’ academic research included: rapid solidification of high-temperature superconductors; drying, sintering behavior of ceramics for semiconductor packaging applications; and segmental concrete bridges and their chemical and mechanical properties.
 Later, as a staff engineer at EIC Laboratories, he carried out contract research for government and private agencies in diverse areas such as metallurgy, composite materials, single crystal growth, specialty polymers, electrochemistry, and computer simulations.

 As a Duracell scientist, he invented and patented a number of battery technologies.
 As his work became increasingly focused on emerging technologies and patent analysis, his interest in intellectual property (IP) grew.
-Consequently, he decided to leverage the skills and know-how gained as a result of his success in industrial R&D and to focus on patent law.
+Consequently, he decided to leverage the skills and know-how gained as a result of his success in industrial research and development and to focus on patent law.
 Since then, he has worked in the patent department of the Gillette Company (now a part of Proctor and Gamble, the consumer products leader, served as in-house counsel for leading technology companies specializing in cutting-edge microelectronics and semiconductor processing equipment, and founded his law firm specializing in IP matters.

 As outside IP counsel, Louis has drafted numerous patent applications and prosecuted them to issuance.
 He also has significant experience in “clean up” work on existing patent portfolios to improve strategic focus and claims coverage.
 In addition, Louis has rendered formal and informal opinions pertaining to intellectual property issues such as patentability, validity, infringement, and freedom-of-operation.

 As in-house IP counsel, Louis has developed and overseen the execution of various companies' patenting strategies.
-For example, Louis has managed the IP portfolios of hundreds of U.S. and foreign patents for various publically traded Silicon Valley companies focusing on optics and semiconductor technologies.
+For example, Louis has managed the IP portfolios of hundreds of U.S. and foreign patents for publicly traded Silicon Valley companies focusing on optics and semiconductor technologies.
 In addition, he has performed strategic IP mining services and carried out patent analysis in the context of IP valuation, acquisition, licensing, and enforcement.